HarringayMakerSpace/usb-esp/README.md

    This **must** be the "S" version of the ESP-12.
 The "S" version has built-in pull-up/down resistors and bypass capacitors so you don't need to add these as external components.
 Eg. these for £1.89 on [EBay](http://www.ebay.co.uk/itm/New-ESP8266-ESP-12S-Serial-Wireless-WIFI-Transceiver-Sender-Receiver-LWIP-AP-STA-/291971729155)

-*** Note: *** I've made a few of these now and have had intermitent problems with one having ocasional crashes on restart/wakeups.
-After trying a few different USB power supplies I've soldered an addtional 100uF capacitor across the ESP power supply pins and its now been running fine for a couple of months doing restarts once every 15 minutes.
+**Note:** I've made a few of these now and have had intermittent problems with one having occasional crashes on restart/wakeups.
+After trying a few different USB power supplies I've soldered an additional 100uF capacitor across the ESP power supply pins and its now been running fine for a couple of months doing restarts once every 15 minutes.
 So it appears that even with the "S" version of the ESP-12 module the additional bypass capacitor is needed to ensure stability.

 # Assembly